kubu4/yaamini-virginica/README.md

 This is a collaboration between the Roberts Lab and Dr. Kathleen Lotterhos's lab at Northeastern University.
 Her team exposed twelve Eastern oysters, *Crassostrea virginica*, to two different pCO<sub>2</sub> for four weeks at 15ºC during the summer of 2017.
 Half of the oysters were exposed to 400 µatm (control), and the other half to 2800 µatm.
 The Lotterhos lab sent gonad samples for MBDSeq to identify if different pCO<sub>2</sub> conditions drive differential methylation patterns.
 I then prepared samples for bisulfite sequencing.
 Information about sample preparation and tangential analyses can be found in [the broader project repository](https://github.com/RobertsLab/project-virginica-oa).

-**My goal is to identify differentially methylated regions and differentially methylated loci between oysters exposed to ambient and elevated pCO<sub>2</sub> conditions**.
+## Question

+Does acute exposure to elevated pCO<sub>2</sub> conditions induce differential methylation in *Crassostrea virginica* reproductive tissue?

 ## Objectives

+My goal is to identify differentially methylated regions and loci between oysters exposed to ambient and elevated pCO<sub>2</sub> conditions.

 1. Identify differentially methylated regions and loci between samples
 2. Characterize gene ontology information associated with differential methylation
-3. Create reproducible protocols for anlaysis
+3. Create reproducible protocols for analysis

-4. Produce a written report of findings
+## Methods

-## Method Overview
+### Overview

 1. Receive sequencing data and trim files as appropriate
 2. Align trimmed files to a reference bisulfite genome in `bismark`
 3. Isolate differentially methylated loci (DML) and regions (DMR) from alignments in `methylKit`
 4. Characterize DML and DMR with `bedtools`
-5. Perform a gene enrichment
+5. Understand functions of genes with DML and DMR

-## Project Timeline
+### Project Timeline

 **Week 4**:
 - Start `bismark` alignment on Mox: Protocol can be found [here](https://yaaminiv.github.io/DML-Analysis-Part12/)